Prakalpit/DjangoBasicAuth/README.md

 # DjangoBasicAuth
-## This is a very basic Django project making use of Django's builtin authentication and bootstrap-5
+## This is a very basic Django App making use of Django's builtin authentication and bootstrap-5

 You can `start a project` and clone the accounts app very simply.
 Just Copy and paste the accounts directory in your project